breandan/breandan.github.io/_drafts/2021-08-01-learnability.md

 Clearly things can get out of control quickly, so what do we loose by sticking to linearity?
 Peano arithmetic.
 While possible to encode, it grows very inefficient.
 Most computers do not implement this correctly and true multiplication requires a nontrivial algorithm like Karatsuba or derivatives.
 The complexity of true multiplication is unknown.

 Most computer programmers would rather ignore this and pretend computers are some exotic species of capricious genie to whom we must supplicate ourselves for answers.
 If we ignore the fact this genie has some idiosyncrasies, we can maintain the illusion of control.
+Computer programming has been carefully constructed to avoid these unpleasant scenarios.
 But computers do not behave rationally if we look behind the curtain.

 Linearity is nice: Linear types, linear logic, linear algebra.
 Everybody from politicians to programmers like linear systems.
 We have a lot of well-behaved control theory to describe them.
 The sort of thing that got us to the moon and raised electromagnetic empires out of ashes and dust.
 But beware the nonlinear, for this is where cybernetics has little to say.
 And if the singulartians are to be believed, we are living in nonlinear times.